ENCODE-DCC/encoded/src/encoded/schemas/changelogs/library.md

 ## Changelog for library.json

+### Schema version 11

+The boolean property *strand_specificity* has been converted to enum; this now allows strandedness to be specified as forward or reverse.

 ### Schema version 10

 The properties *extraction_method*, *lysis_method*, and *library_size_selection_method* were converted to enum, and multiple descriptions or wordings of a specific category were collapsed into single entries.
 Entries that didn't add substantive information (e.g., "see document" or "n/a") were removed.